mdugue/react-dip/README.md

 * [x] add support for custom timing functions
 * [ ] add complex examples with renderProps, routing etc.
 * [ ] add possibility of declaring alternative components that are shown whilst animating
+* [ ] add recipie for transitioning lowres- to highres-images
 * [ ] export types for flow and typescript
 * [ ] add contributing guide lines
 * [x] add error handling for props
 * [ ] add error handling for refs
 * [x] move animation to proper element, allowing for parents with `overflow: hidden` and avoiding z-index issues
+* [ ] add Component for Fading in non-dip Elements, after / while a Dip-transions

 ### For some near future milestone